 Intellectual Merit

 The difficulty of this project lays in generating appropriate suggestions and making sure that those suggestions lead to sentences that are grammatically correct English sentences.
 This issue stems from the complexity of determining, with any degree of certainty, a difficulty score for a word algorithmically.
-Easy Read will combine several different existing approaches to provide passage simplification suggestions, an existing database of 50,000 words and their average age of acquisition (determined experimentally), the commonality of a word within a large selection of well known English language texts and the existence of synonyms or root words for which the system has age of acquisition data on.
+Easy Read will combine several different existing approaches to provide passage simplification suggestions, an existing database of 50,000 words and their average age of acquisition (determined experimentally), the commonality of a word within a large selection of English language texts and the existence of synonyms or root words for which the system has age of acquisition data on.
 Existing literacy tools are only good at telling you a word is too difficult, but Easy Read will be great at telling you why it is too difficult and what you can do to fix that.

 Broader Impact

 Low Literacy adults are an underserved demographic in the field of education.
-Classes full of adults should be learning material that’s far more complex than a child at the same reading level.
-Easy Read aims to give instructors serving those adults room to innovate by providing a way of bringing real world literature – newspaper articles, research papers, etc. – down to a reading level appropriate of the users choice, while still preserving the original meaning.
+Classes full of adults should be learning material that is far more complex than a child at the same reading level.
+Easy Read aims to give instructors serving those adults room to innovate by providing a way of bringing real world literature – newspaper articles, research papers, etc. – down to a reading level appropriate for the users, while still preserving the original meaning.
 The students would get content appropriate for them instead of content appropriate for their children.
-Even in the traditional school setting, instructors would no longer have to limit their courses to books that are designed for children or young adult readers, but could bring in snippets from what their students have to look forward to in the real world..
-While Existing standards generate static reports on a passage’s reading level, Easy Ready can be used on a minute to minute basis, inside the classroom, to simplify any text that an instructor wants to share.
+Even in the traditional school setting, instructors would no longer have to limit their courses to books designed for children or young adult readers, but could bring in snippets from what their students have to look forward to in the real world..
+While Existing standards generate static reports on a passage’s reading level, Easy Ready can be used on a minute-to-minute basis, inside the classroom, to simplify any text that an instructor wants to share.
 The passage simplification suggestions, as well as the ability to add comprehension questions, will allow Easy Read to give instructors working with low literacy adults the ability to teach at the same level as their early education counterparts.

-Grade: 83
+Grade: 85.5